Andrew-1000/Akan-Names/README.md

 The author of this website is Andrew Ambia.

 # Setup Information
 The website doesnt require any installation on the users PC.
 It is a website that has been hosted on github pages to allow users view it.
-It is there subject to access through a browser, preferebly Google Chrome.
-This <a href = "https://andrew-1000.github.io/Akan-Names">Link </a> will open the hosted website
+It is there subject to access through a browser, preferebly Google Chrome. \
+This link will open the hosted website: https://andrew-1000.github.io/Akan-Names To get the code A Github Repository Link is here: https://github.com/Andrew-1000/Akan-Names.git

 # Technologies used